-‘CBD’ is an abbreviated form of the word ‘Cannabidiol’ (pronounced ‘canna-bih-dye-ol’), which is a component of the cannabis plant; but don’t worry, CBD is legal in all 50 US States, and it won’t get you high.
+CBD is a plant extract derived from the Cannabis Sativa L. plant (also known as “Hemp” when it has been cultivated for Federally legal, non-intoxicating levels of THC).
+While it is a naturally occuring component of the Cannabis plant, don’t worry — Hemp-derived CBD is now Federally legal in all 50 US States, and it won’t get you high.
 In fact, many people around the world have found CBD to greatly improve their quality of life with zero negative impacts.

 Would CBD improve Your life?
 This article is designed to help arm you with the knowledge to make that decision for yourself.